RJ722/vulture-whitelist-generators/README.rst

 ============================

-Create whitelists to tackle false positives in Vulture automatically for frameworks using Python bindings for C and C++ libraries, for eg. PyQt.
+Create whitelists to tackle false positives in Vulture automatically for frameworks using Python bindings for C and C++ libraries, e.g. PyQt.

 Currently, whitelists can only be generated for projects using ``sip`` as the binding generator, like PyQt.
 But, we also plan to support ``shiboken`` - the